Studies and internships abroad

 - In order for your application to be successful, you should start planning 10-12 months in advance.

-- ERASMUS+ Program: Please scroll down for more information
+- ERASMUS+ Program: Main deadline 1.
+December; please scroll down for more information

 - For all other possibilities to go abroad, please refer to the Outgoing Center of the Faculty of Engineering.
 You can also contact the Office of Student Information and Advice (StIB) of the Faculty.